Savings Account Comparison

 Who pays more interest on $10,000?
 Openbank pays $395 more than Wells Fargo annually ($400 vs $5).

 Choose Openbank if getting the best rate matters most, or you want a no-strings-attached account.
-Choose Wells Fargo if you value in-person banking, mobile app quality matters, or you want Zelle for quick transfers.
+Choose Wells Fargo if you value in-person banking, you're an Android user, or you want Zelle for quick transfers.

 Important Considerations